aa10402tw/cpp_review/symbols/README.md

 ## Pointer_Referernce
 #### Pointer (\*) and Address-of Operator (&)
-The declaration of pointers follows this syntax:
+The declaration of pointers follows this syntax:\
-	type * name;
+<a>		type * name; </a>\
-where type is the data type pointed to by the pointer.
+where type is the data type pointed to by the pointer. \
-This type is not the type of the pointer itself, but the type of the data the pointer points to.
+This type is not the type of the pointer itself, but the type of the data the pointer points to.\
 ```
 int* ptr = nullptr; // Declaring pointer
 int x = 5;